 Now you can drill pocket holes on one end of the legs.
 Make sure and drill them on the longer side of the bevel.
 This is the side that will attach to the seat.

 Now you are ready to attach these to the seat using 2 1/2″ pocket screws.
-Make sure you use wood glue on the seam.
+Make sure you use wood glue on the joints.
 Attach them flush to the outside of the seat.